The ABCDEFG of Little Strings: Examples

 The truncation of $T^{5d}$'s partition function to a 3d theory's partition function is achieved by setting:

 The resulting 3d partition function has fundamental matter content given exactly by \eqref{hyper}.

 We now turn to the CFT limit: there are no common zeros in the distinguished set $\cW_{\cS}$, so the Bala--Carter label associated to this polarized defect is $\varnothing$.
-The Coulomb branch dimension is then given by the Spaltenstein dual of this orbit, which is $G_2$, of complex dimension 6.
+The Coulomb branch is then given by the Spaltenstein dual of this orbit, which is $G_2$, of complex dimension 6.
 This is confirmed by the fact that all 6 positive roots have a negative inner product with at least one of the weights.
 The momentum of the associated vertex operator in $G_2$-Toda theory is $\beta=\sum_{i=1}^{3}\beta_i \, \omega_i$.
-Moreover, the weighted Dynkin diagram for the orbit $G_2$ is $(2,2)$; this is not the mass content of the quiver $T^{5d}$ we wrote down (the mass content being $(1,2)$), but can be obtained from ours by generalized Hanany-Witten transitions (see \cite{Haouzi:2016ohr} for details on this procedure).